 Professional Development Units (PDUs) are optional and are similar to action-research projects where teams of teachers identify a need that they plan to focus on throughout the year and then develop a plan of study and implementation to address that need.
-In order to be eligible to earn the 2 compensation points, PDU members must be enrolled in PPfT Compensation for the 2017-18 school year.
+In order to be eligible to earn the 2 compensation points, PDU members must be enrolled in PPfT Compensation.

 PDUs are designed to be a rigorous long-term study, in which teachers utilize a repeating cycle of engagement in PD/research, implementation in the classroom, data collection and evaluation.
 Team members must be willing to work closely together and devote time in and out of the classroom in order to successfully complete the process.
 PDUs culminate in the submission of an online product that meets specific criteria.
 Those interested in pursuing a PDU will apply at the end of August to begin the process by the end of September.*